Are You The Missing Link?

 - Prior experience working with people with intellectual and developmental disabilities is beneficial but not required

-- All candidates must pass a pre-employment drug screening and background check
+- All candidates must pass a background check

 New employees will attend orientation and training at The Arc.
 Below is a sample of trainings all DSPs will receive, schedule will be customized based on position.